Phenom890/tech_spaces/README.md

 This project is a result of a youtube tutorial(Study buddy) from Dennis Ivy.
 I used his templates for the project and his idea but just extended it into something more like stack overflow or reddit, something like that.
-This is project is called Tech Spaces because I created it to serve as a space for Kwmame Nkrumah University of Science and Technology(KNUST) students ask questions and get the answers from their colleagues, the answers are voted by others just like Stack Overflow, so the answer with the most upvotes are top and vice versa.
+This project is called Tech Spaces because I created it to serve as a space for Kwmame Nkrumah University of Science and Technology(KNUST) students ask questions and get the answers from their colleagues, the answers are voted by others just like Stack Overflow, so the answer with the most upvotes are top and vice versa.
 Anyone can view the questions asked by the students, but to be able to ask or answer a quesiton, you need an account.
 To start, you create an account using the login link on the navbar.